helm/charts/stable/cockroachdb/README.md

 this chart, upgrading from any version that uses a version of kubernetes that locks the selector labels to any other version is impossible without deleting the StatefulSet.
 Luckily there is a way to do it without actually deleting all the resources managed by the StatefulSet.
-Use the workaround below to upgrade from versions previous to 2.0.0.
+Use the workaround below to upgrade from charts versions previous to 2.0.0.
 The following example assumes that the release name is crdb:

 ```console
 $ kubectl delete statefulset crdb-cockroachdb --cascade=false